pratikbhumkar/shortener-url/shortener-url-backend/README.md

 ### Graphql Playground

 When the application is running, you can go to [http://localhost:3000/graphql](http://localhost:3000/graphql) to access the GraphQL Playground.
 See [here](https://docs.nestjs.com/graphql/quick-start#playground) for more.

+### Endpoints

+- This app has a regular graphql endpoint to communicate with the client so that the client can send requests with `longURLs` to be shortened
+- This app has a regular endpoint `localhost:3000/url/<short-code>` that uses http redirect to redirect users to the original website or `longURL`.